Live From EuropeSaturday, July 4

 Israel, Lebanon deadlock over south withdrawal in Washington talks The fifth round of Lebanon-Israel talks in Washington was extended as disputes over Israeli withdrawal from southern Lebanon persist.
 Israel refuses to leave the Yellow Line and Beaufort Castle, while Lebanon demands a full pullout from all occupied villages and towns.

-yenisafak · about 3 hours ago
+yenisafak · 7 days ago

 Live From Europe